 What would you do to list out the time-being menu?

 Hanging flyers is indeed an attention-grabbing idea but slipping a laminated copy of this ‘additional’ menu along with the regular one will make your customers notice it.
 Not just it will be appreciated but your efforts will be worth as customers will order from that amazingly designed menu.

 You have more items on display and don’t want to settle for anything less than outstanding?
 Here’s your take.
 Grab such stunning copies and fold them as flyers.
 No matter if you have less than 20 or 50 items to show, you can make the cover look interesting according to your theme.

-As you can see, the color combination is the show-stealer.
+As you can see, the colour combination is the show-stealer.
 Make sure yours turn out to be a fantastic one.
-Experiment this with colorful images and combination text bubbles for a richer outlook.
+Experiment this with colourful images and combination text bubbles for a richer outlook.

 Juice corner owners, did you find something new with this?